-“Christmas is a time of reflection and as we reach the end of another successful year, it is very rewarding to look back at our achievements in terms of the projects we’ve delivered and the incredible properties we’ve built.
+“As we reach the end of another successful year, it is very rewarding to look back at our achievements in terms of the projects we’ve delivered and the incredible properties we’ve built.

 Projects such as the new Hall 1 at Farnborough International’s new Exibition and Conference Centre have completed.
 While our appointment to the likes of Braywick Leisure Centre in Maidenhead via the Scape – Major Works UK framework have seen us break ground on new and ambitious community facilities.